 Faceted Search enables the navigation of graph data via a successive refinement approach, which is similar in principle to e-commerce websites, where the available products may be filtered by applying a series of constraints.
-For example, for a website selling televisions, the variety of televisions available for purchase may be refined down to a small set by stipulating the screen-size, then the manufacturer, and then a feature such as 4K resolution.
+For example, on a website selling televisions the variety of televisions available for purchase may be refined down to a small set by stipulating the screen-size, then the manufacturer, and then a feature such as 4K resolution.

 However, although Faceted Search enables such refinement, it is not limited to a pre-defined set of properties, and is also graph-aware.
 This enables filters to be applied not just to top-level properties of objects in a graph, but to the properties of objects that are the targets of the top-level properties, and in turn down the entire hierarchy of properties and objects.

 Faceted Search shows the results of applying a set of filters to the data in a graph, and is oriented around guiding the user to produce a set of results, and so removes options and selections that are contradictory.